Introduction

 An organization unit - more efficiently referred to as 'OU' - essentially represents a store, warehouse, country, region, brand name or any other division or subdivision of your company.

 OU's are a way of specifying certain configuration in EVA for certain stores, countries or whatever distinction you want to make.
 If you want a certain setting to be set for all stores and warehouses within a specific country, create an OU for that country and set the setting on country level.
-The setting will inherit to all OU's that are its 'children' unless it is specifically overwritten on a child OU.
+The setting will be inherited by all children OU's unless specifically overwritten on a child OU.

-Using this parent-child relation, you essentially create a massive hierarchical company structure which is majorly useful or any form of configuration.
+Using this parent-child relation, you essentially create a massive hierarchical company structure which then becomes useful from a configuration aspect.

-Forms of OU- specific configurations include defining what products are available for what OU's, how e-commerce orders should be handled, what opening hours are being used or what tax rates should apply.
+OU specific configurations include things like, defining what products are available for what OU's, how e-commerce orders should be handled, what opening hours are being used, or what tax rates should apply.
 Just about anything is configured on OU level.

 Basic OU structure example